 Make a point to sit down with or schedule a conference call with your child's new teachers to tell them the good things and the not-so-good things they need to know about your child.
 Reading a child's file isn't the same as learning about them from someone who knows them.

 Special transportation is frequently a service on an IEP, meaning the school will provide transportation other than the regular bus to get your child to her school or special education program.

 If you haven't heard yet, check in with the bus company or special education office to get the details about where and when your child will be picked up.
 Then you can do a "run-through" to make sure your child understands the routine.

 5. Organize and reorganize activities and therapy appointments.

-You may have changed your child's schedule around for the Summer, but LDOnline.org reminds parents of kids with special needs that before school starts, it's time to start planning a more school-hour-friendly routine.
+You may have changed your child's schedule around for the Summer but before school starts it's time to start planning a more school-hour-friendly routine.
 Talk to your child's service providers, get after-school care or activities set up, and try to start the new routine a few weeks before school so it's an easier transition for your child.

 6. Take your child to tour the school.

 This is really only necessary if your child is going to be in a new school this year or is having a hard time remembering the layout of his school.
 But if a tour will ease their anxiety, call the school and set one up.